 The FR-19 is not the same as an SR-22 form.
-The SR-22 is required in many states to verify that you have certain car insurance coverages in place and that the insurance company will alert the state if you cancel that coverage.
-The FR-19 only verifies that you currently have insurance (and, if requested, that you were also insured at a previous point in time).
+The SR-22 is required in many states to verify that you have specific car insurance coverage and that the insurance company will alert the state if you cancel that coverage.
+The FR-19 only verifies that you currently have insurance (and, if requested, that you were also insured at a previous point).

-An SR-22 is typically required due to some serious offense, such as driving without insurance or driving under the influence (DUI), and must remain in effect with the state for three or more years.
+An SR-22 is typically required due to serious offenses, such as driving without insurance or driving under the influence (DUI), and must remain in effect with the state for three or more years.
 There is no such requirement with the FR-19 since it just verifies coverage is in place.

 Delaware FR-19 requirements

-The FR-19 is used in Delaware to provide proof to the state that you have had continuous coverage on a registered vehicle.
-Delaware’s Division of Motor Vehicles (DMV) audits drivers as a way to check for uninsured motorists – and get them off the road.
+The FR-19 is used in Delaware to prove to the state that you have had continuous coverage on a registered vehicle.
+Delaware’s Division of Motor Vehicles (DMV) audits drivers to check for uninsured motorists – and get them off the road.

-If the Delaware DMV audits you for proof of insurance, you must contact your car insurance company to ask it to provide you with the FR-19 form (also known as an insurance certification form).
-Your insurer will then certify on the form that your vehicle was insured on the verification date, and that coverage is currently still in effect.
+If the Delaware DMV audits you for proof of insurance, you must contact your car insurance company to ask for the FR-19 form (also known as an insurance certification form).
+Your insurer will then certify on the form that your vehicle was insured on the verification date, and that coverage is still in effect.

-If you can’t provide proof of Delaware car insurance with the FR-19, because when audited your vehicle was uninsured, then the vehicle’s registration and the driver’s licenses of all listed owners will be suspended for six months.
+If you can’t provide proof of Delaware car insurance with the FR-19 because when audited your vehicle was uninsured, then the vehicle’s registration and the driver’s licenses of all listed owners will be suspended for six months.
 The DMV may also fine you up to $1,500 for the first offense and $3,000 for each subsequent violation within three years.